learn-co-curriculum/python-p4-authorization/README.md

 class or function name, but it's often best to be explicit and name it when we add our resources.

-> **NOTE: Function-based views provide a little more flexibility than we see
-> with Flask-RESTful here.
-While every function in Flask is awarded a unique
-> `endpoint` value, there is only one per resource (class) in Flask-RESTful.
-> Remember that you can use a conjunction of `api` views and `app` function-
-> based views in each Flask application, and make the choices that best suit
-> your needs!**

 ***

 ## Conclusion